haniffalab/FCA_yolkSac/6_Extended_data_Figures/Extended_data_Figure_2/README.md

 ### 1_CITEseq_UMAP_AR.ipynb
 Code used to generate: UMAP visualisation of cells sequenced using CITE-seq from n=2 biologically independent YS samples (k=3,559).
 Coloured by cell state.

-### 2_LR_YS_scRNAseq_YS_CITEseq_AR.ipynb
-Code used to generate: Mean logistic regression class assignment probabilities for a model trained using YS scRNA-seq cell states from Fig. 1b (y-axis) with a probability threshold of 0.7 onto YS CITE-seq cell states (x-axis), vmin=0 and vmax=1.

 ### 3_LR_YS_EL_AR.ipynb
 Code used to generate: Median logistic regression class prediction probabilities for a model trained on EL scRNA-seq cell states (x-axis) and projected on YS scRNA-seq (y-axis) with a probability threshold of 0.7.